home-assistant/addons/mosquitto/README.md

 ### Access Control Lists (ACLs)

 It is possible to restrict access to topics based upon the user logged in to Mosquitto.
-In this scenario it is recommended to create individual users for each of your clients and create an appropriate ACL.
+In this scenario, it is recommended to create individual users for each of your clients and create an appropriate ACL.

 See the following links for more information: